RadioactivePotato/Bookmarklet/README.md

 BackgroundColour.js: Replace the background colour (Work on most website)

--Customizable by replacing "pink" with a colour listed on this website https://www.w3.org/wiki/CSS/Properties/color/keywords
+-Customizable by replacing "black" with a colour listed on this website https://www.w3.org/wiki/CSS/Properties/color/keywords

 From this `javascript:(function(){document.body.style.background = 'black';})();`